elegant-scipy/elegant-scipy/markdown/ch4.markdown

 magnitude of the result as a *stem plot*, in which the height of each stem corresponds to the underlying value.

-(We'll explain why you see positive and negative frequencies later on in the sidebox titled "Discrete Fourier transforms".
+(We explain why you see positive and negative frequencies later on in the sidebox titled "Discrete Fourier transforms".
 You may also refer to that section for a more in-depth overview of the underlying mathematics.)